-Louis came back into the bedroom to find me sitting in the same spot on the floor.
+Louis came back into the bedroom to find me sitting in the

 “Who was that?”
 I asked, refusing to meet his eyes.